TITLE 68: PROFESSIONS AND OCCUPATIONS

 4) verification of fingerprint processing from the Illinois Department of State Police (DSP), or its designated agent.
 (Practical nurses licensed in Illinois are not required to be fingerprinted when applying for a license as a registered professional nurse.)
 Applicants shall contact a DSP approved fingerprint vendor for fingerprint processing.
 Out-of-state residents unable to utilize an electronic fingerprint process may submit to a Division recommended fingerprint vendor one set of fingerprint cards issued by the Illinois Department of State Police or one set of fingerprint cards issued by the FBI, accompanied by the processing fee specified in Section 1300.30(c)(7).
 Fingerprints shall be taken within the 60 days prior to application;

-C) If the applicant's first language is not English, certification of passage of either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) Academic Module.
-For TOEFL, the minimum passing score on the paper-based test is 560, computer-based test is 220, and internet-based test is 83.
+C) If the applicant's first language is not English, the applicant shall provide certification of passage of either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) Academic Module.
+For TOEFL, the minimum passing score on the paper-based test is 560, computer‑based test is 220, and internet-based test is 83.
 For the IELTS Academic Module, the minimum passing score shall be 6.5 (overall score) and 7.0 (spoken band).
 The Division may, upon recommendation from an approved credentials evaluation service, waive the requirement that the applicant pass the TOEFL or IELTS examination if the applicant submits verification of the successful completion of a nursing education program conducted in English or the passage of an approved licensing examination given in English;

 6) official transcripts of theory and clinical education prepared by an official of the military for a nurse applicant who has received his/her education in the military service.
 Education must meet the standards for education set forth in Section 1300.340;